Market Design for Capacity Sharing in Networks: Proof of Proposition

 We can analogously show that the inverse of (i) -- (v) are also true: the feasibility constraints of \eqref{eq:LP1bar} and \eqref{eq:D1bar}, and the complementary slackness conditions ensure that $\(\xopt, \popt, \tollopt\)$ is a market equilibrium.
 Thus, we can conclude that $\(\xopt, \popt, \tollopt\)$ is a market equilibrium if and only if $\(\xopt, \uopt, \tollopt\)$ satisfies the feasibility constraints of \eqref{eq:LP1bar} and \eqref{eq:D1bar}, and the complementary slackness conditions.

-From strong duality theory, we know that the equilibrium trip vector $\xbaropt$ must be an optimal integer solution of \eqref{eq:LP1bar}.
+From strong duality theory, we know that the equilibrium trip vector $\xbaropt$ must be an integer optimal solution of \eqref{eq:LP1bar}.
 Therefore, the existence of market equilibrium is equivalent to the existence of an integer optimal solution of \eqref{eq:LP1bar}.
-The optimal trip assignment is an optimal integer solution of \eqref{eq:LP1bar}, and $\left(\uopt, \tollopt\right)$ is an optimal solution of the dual problem \eqref{eq:D1bar}.
+The optimal trip assignment is an integer optimal solution of \eqref{eq:LP1bar}, and $\left(\uopt, \tollopt\right)$ is an optimal solution of the dual problem \eqref{eq:D1bar}.
 The payment $\popt$ can be computed from \eqref{eq:u_p}. \QEDA